 - Place newspaper in traffic areas to walk on – newspaper ink transfers easily to wet carpet fibers which results in permanent staining

 - Walk on carpet any more than necessary – this keeps damage from spreading to unaffected areas

 Companies with only carpet cleaning equipment and hardware stores that let you rent their bottom of the line equipment will not assist in preventing water from wicking up walls, spreading under baseboards and molding or infiltrating into sill plates.
 Using your shop vacuum and setting up some household fans will not work in your favor in most cases.
 Water will penetrate through floor coverings into subfloors, eventually causing damage to any rooms that may be below.
 If moisture is not properly addressed, the relative humidity within the home will cause secondary damage to other building materials and contents that were not previously affected.

 If the humidity within the building is not controlled, undamaged objects safe from the original flood damage could be ruined as a result of absorbing moisture from the air.
 Structures that are not dried out quickly enough or dried out properly can lead to even bigger issues such as mold.

-Our flood damage restoration technicians are trained in current procedures like Rapid Structural Drying in order to dry the entire structure as quickly as possible by utilizing state-of-the-art equipment and technology.
+Our flood damage restoration technicians are trained in current procedures, such as Rapid Structural Drying, to dry the structure in place as quickly as possible while utilizing state-of-the-art equipment and technology.